GEIBEL Marketing Logo

 These surveys are normally conducted as custom, high-level interviews with executives (at the VP or C-level), company owners or others who have to potential to offer insights to your market.

-Voice of the Market are qualitative surveys can give marketing executives a unique 18-month look-ahead to help them ‘get their hands around' their market.
+Executive VOC are qualitative surveys can give marketing executives a unique 18-month look-ahead to help them ‘get their hands around' their market.
 When focused on specific marketing problems and completed in a timely fashion, they serve to reduce uncertainty with marketing decisions and heighten the probability of marketing success.

 Note: Some practitioners use Voice of the Customer to refer to very specific market survey techniques for Six-Sigma product development purposes.
 That is not the meaning of the term Voice of the Customer in this article.

-© 2006, Jeffrey Geibel, All Rights Reserved
+© 2006, 2010 Jeffrey Geibel, All Rights Reserved

 Related articles: